tick/tick-api/sections/entries.md

 }
 ```

-This will return `200 OK` if the update was a success along with the current JSON representation of the project.
+This will return `200 OK` if the update was a success along with the current JSON representation of the entry.

 Delete entry
 -------------